Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_ttime_2_pr.md

 </div>
 <div class='question question'>

-Shanghai in China is $8$ hours ahead of the time in the UK.
+Shanghai in China is $8 hours$ ahead of the time in the UK.
 If it is $09.00$ in the UK, what time is it in Shanghai?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Shanghai in China is $8$ hours ahead of the time in the UK.
+<pre class='language-latex'><code class='language-latex'>Shanghai in China is $8 hours$ ahead of the time in the UK.
 If it is $09.00$ in the UK, what time is it in Shanghai?
 </code></pre>
 </div>